 WHERE ARE YOU LOCATED?
 We are located right near the intersection of US Highway 301 and County Road 466.
 Our address is: 4060 County Road 108 Oxford, FL 34484

 WHAT ARE YOUR SERVICE TIMES?
-Sunday 9:20am: Coffee Fellowship in the Family Life Center 9:45am: Sunday school for adults, children, and youth, located in the Family Life Center 10:00am: Pastor's Sunday School Class located in the main church sanctuary 11:00am: Worship service in the main church building 6:00pm: Evening Bible study in the Family Life Center
+Sunday 9:20am: Coffee Fellowship in the Family Life Center 9:45am: Sunday School for adults, children, and youth, located in the Family Life Center 10:00am: Pastor's Sunday School Class located in the main church sanctuary 11:00am: Worship service in the main church building 6:00pm: Evening Bible study in the Family Life Center

 Wednesday All classes/programs below begin at 6:00pm

 WHAT SHOULD I WEAR TO FBCO?
 When you walk in to FBCO on Sunday mornings you will find the majority of members wearing anything from a business casual style of clothing to casual.
 Sunday evenings and Wednesday evenings you will find much more casual dress.
 However, while some FBC members traditionally "dress up" for church on Sunday mornings, their concern is for people's hearts--not how they dress.
 Feel free to come casually dressed at any service, knowing that you will be lovingly accepted by a congregation excited to worship alongside you!